AnnaRobinson/new_relic_insights/doc/configuring.md

 # Configuring New Relic Insights Integration

-Once you've installed and enable this Drupal extension, you must configure the module so that Drupal can communicate with your Insights account.
+Once you've installed and enabled this Drupal extension, you must configure the module so that Drupal can communicate with your Insights account.

 All configurations for this module are available under the "web services" area